Regulatory actions for June 7, 2024

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Abbott, Depuy Synthes, Mequ.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Agomab, Moderna.

 Briefs